michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 CREATE TRIGGER ltss_strip_attributes
-BEFORE INSERT ON ltss
+BEFORE INSERT ON public.ltss
 FOR EACH ROW
-EXECUTE FUNCTION ltss_strip_attributes();
+EXECUTE FUNCTION public.ltss_strip_attributes();
 ```

 This trigger is especially useful when storing large amounts of sensor data where the attributes field may otherwise bloat the database.
 Note, there is another tool to manage a large amount of data: compression (described later).

-# Understanding the TimescaleDB Architecture
+# Working with TimescaleDB

 ## Hypertables
-The TimescaleDB introduces a so-called hypertable.
-For a lot of use cases, it behaves like a traditional table, including DML operations.
+The TimescaleDB introduces new table engine, so-called hypertable.
+For a lot of use cases, it behaves like a traditional table.
 The underlying architecture makes it a special type of table designed for efficient time-series storage and querying.

 **Hypertable Features:**